ngynLk/revise/README.md

-# A simple script to revise your vocab or other stuff
+# A simple cli tool to revise your vocab or other stuff

 ### Usage: